emqx/cloud-docs/en_US/connect_to_deployments/c_sharp_sdk.md

-# Connect to Deployments with C# SDK
+# Connect to the Deployment with C# SDK

 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) is an **object-oriented** programming language provided by Microsoft that runs on **.NET Framework**.

 This article mainly introduces how to use the **paho.mqtt.m2mqtt** client library in a C# project to connect, subscribe, publish and receive messages from the client to the MQTT server.